-- 1. Students must be enrolled in both the school district and postsecondary institution during the local school district's regular academic year and must be enrolled in at least one high school class. - 2.
-The district must not offer the college courses.
+1. Students must be enrolled in both the school district and postsecondary institution during the local school district's regular academic year and must be enrolled in at least one high school class.

+- 2. The district must not offer the college courses.
 An exception to this could occur if the local board of education determines that a scheduling conflict exists, which is beyond the student's control. - 3.
-The college courses cannot be a hobby, craft, or recreation course, or in the subject areas of physical education, theology, divinity, or religious education. - 4.
-School districts are required to pay the lesser of: - a.
-The actual charge for tuition, mandatory course fees, materials fees and registration fees; or - b.
-That state portion of the students' foundation allowance, adjusted to the proportion of the school year they attend the postsecondary institution. - 5.
-In reference to the Ontonagon Area School District Policy #2271, if a student participating in the postsecondary (dual) enrollment program fails to successfully complete an eligible course, the student and his/her parents are responsible for reimbursing the District for such charges incurred by the District for such enrollment.
+The college courses cannot be a hobby, craft or recreation course, or in the subject areas of physical education, theology, divinity, or religious education. - 4.
+School districts are required to pay the lesser of: - A. The actual charge for tuition, mandatory course fees, material fees and registration fees; or - B. That state portion of the students' foundation allowance, adjusted to the proportion of the school year they attend the postsecondary institution. - 5.
+In reference to the Ontonagon Area School District Policy #2271, if a student participating in the postsecondary (dual) enrollment program fails to successfully complete an eligible course, the student and his/her parents ae responsible for reimbursing the District for such charges incurred by the District for such enrollment.
 In the event reimbursement is not made in a reasonable period of time, the Superintendent is authorized to file claim against the student and/or his/her parents in Small Claims Court for collection.

-If you believe you are eligible for dual enrollment, qualify for tuition and fee support and wish to participate, contact Ms. Lancioni, (counselor) 906.813.0614.
+If you believe you are eligible for dual enrollment, qualify for tuition and fee support and wish to participate, contact the school counselor or the K-12 office at 906-813-0614.